7 Steps To Mindfulness Meditation For Beginners

 Similarly, let yourself accept and embrace your thoughts and feelings, wishes and plans, imaginations and memories that arise in your mind.

-7: Stay in your state of peaceful awareness before exiting the session.
+7: Stay for a few moments in your state of peaceful awareness before exiting the session.

 Feel a growing sense of peaceful awareness within as you keep settling into a state of non-doing.